 In Paper 1 we study ‘Britain, 1625 -1701: conflict, revolution and settlement’ exploring the turbulent period of British History which saw the execution of the monarch, a short lived republic and the Glorious Revolution.
 This paper is the breadth study with a question focused on interpretations and the exam lasts 2 hours 15 minutes.

 In Paper 2 we study Russia in revolution 1894-1924, a period which saw the end of Tsarist rule and The Bolshevik revolution.
 This paper is a depth study, again this will involve both source work and an essay.
 This will be examined by a paper which lasts 1 ½ hours.

 Paper 3 develops source skills further and tests understanding of both change over time and in depth knowledge.
 The probable topic will be the Witch Craze in Europe and North America.

 You will also complete a coursework assignment which will be based on investigation into the views of historians, the probable topic will be the Nazi Dictatorship.

 History works very well with a wide variety of other subjects and teaches a range of skills.
 Students often study History along with other Humanities subjects, Politics, Economics, English, Modern Languages and many others.
 The skills are transferrable and History is regarded as a facilitating subject by the top universities.
 The skills taught therefore prepare students for a wide variety of careers including the Legal Profession, Journalism, Teaching, the Civil Service and Business.

-Ask any of the teachers in the History department- ask students in year 12 or year 13 who study the subject.
+Ask any of the teachers in the History department- ask students in Year 12 or Year 13 who study the subject.
 Your course will be different but they will help you to understand what it is like to study History at Townley.
-Your GCSE teacher knows you best so ask them what they think about you doing the subject at AS level.
+Your GCSE teacher knows you best so ask them what they think about you doing the subject at A level.